SocketCluster/socketcluster-client/README.md

   // Invoke an RPC on the server.
   // It expects a response from the server.
-  // From the server, it can be handled using either:
+  // From the server socket, it can be handled using either:
   // - for await (let req of socket.procedure('myProc')) {}
   // - let req = await socket.procedure('myProc').once()
   let result = await socket.invoke('myProc', 123);